Psychedelic funk

 Psychedelic funk (also called P-funk or funkadelia, and sometimes conflated with psychedelic soul) is a music genre that combines funk music with elements of psychedelic rock.
 It was pioneered in the late 1960s and early 1970s by American acts like Sly and the Family Stone, Jimi Hendrix, and the Parliament-Funkadelic collective.
-It would influence subsequent styles including '70s jazz fusion and the '90s West Coast hip hop style G-funk.
+It would influence subsequent styles including 1970s jazz fusion and the 1990s West Coast hip hop style G-funk.

 History

 Origins: Late 1960s

-Inspired by Jimi Hendrix and the culture of psychedelia, black funk group Sly and the Family Stone borrowed techniques from psychedelic rock music, including wah pedals, fuzz boxes, echo chambers, and vocal distorters, on albums such as Dance to the Music (1968) and Stand (1969).
-The sound would also be reflected in the late 1960s output of iconic Detroit label Motown.
+Inspired by Jimi Hendrix and psychedelic culture, the psychedelic soul group Sly and the Family Stone borrowed techniques from psychedelic rock music, including wah pedals, fuzz boxes, echo chambers, and vocal distorters.
+On albums such as Life (1968) and Stand (1969), the band pioneered a "multiculturalist, integrationist" psychedelic funk style.
+This psychedelic sound would also be reflected in the late 1960s output of iconic Detroit label Motown.
 Producer Norman Whitfield drew on this sound for popular Motown recordings such as The Temptations' "Cloud Nine" and Marvin Gaye's "I Heard It Through the Grapevine," both released in October 1968.
+Hendrix's November 1968 single "Crosstown Traffic" has been described as an early example of the psychedelic funk subgenre.